rhenley/Pyth-Ion/README.md

 ##Installing

-IMPORTANT: It is of critical importance that Pyth-Ion be run using a 64-bit version of Python 2.7!
+_IMPORTANT_: It is of critical importance that Pyth-Ion be run using a 64-bit version of Python 2.7!
 Especially for use with Chimera files

 ###Dependencies